AlexanderPraegla/Pinkie/README.md

 ./asadmin add-resources ../domains/domain1/config/email-ressource.xml

 #StartUp
-At start up the JVM Option -DresourceFolder=[Path to folder] has to be provided.
-Inside this folder must exist following folders:
+At start up provided the JVM Option -DresourceFolder=[Path to folder].
+This folder is used to store images and documents uploaded to the website
-'imageOfWeek'
-'teamImages'
-'profileImages'
-'documents'